Personal Health Services

 Immunization Clinic Hours

 Madison County Health Department's Immunization Clinic is open four days a week (Monday, Tuesday, Wednesday, and Friday) and clients are seen on a walk-in basis.
-Parents must come with their children to sign consents for immunizations.
-Parents must also bring shot records with them for their children.
+Parents must accompany their children to sign consents for immunizations.
+Parents must also bring the most current vaccine record with them for their children.
 All scheduled childhood immunizations are available.

 Madison County Health Department began giving immunizations in 1996.